dhis2/dhis2-docs/src/user/using-the-maps-app.md

 If you've shared your map with other people, the interpretation you write is visible to those people.

-1. Open a favorite with interpretations.
+1. Open a saved map.

 2. Click **Interpretations** in the top right of the workspace to open the interpretations panel.